Xre0uS/https-file-server/README.md

 wget --no-check-certificate https://<ip>:8443/files/test.txt
 ```

-Once you're done with the container, use `docker stop` to stop the container.
+Once you're done with the container, use `docker stop` to stop.
+The container will be removed on exit.

 ## Why?